stevecassidy/trovenames/readme.md

 The original document format is a single large file with one document per line, each document is encoded as JSON.

+## Configuration

+This code uses a configuration file, in particular to access the Swift object store on the Nectar research cloud.
+Copy the file `config.ini.dist` in the `trovenames` directory to `config.ini` and add your own username and password.

 ## Chunking

 To facilitate parallel processing on the data we split it into chunks of around